richelbilderbeek/globulation2/README.md

  * Open the project file `globulation2` in Qt Creator.
  * Build the project
- * Add a symbolic link in the build folder.
+ * Add a symbolic link in the build folder to the `glob2/data` folder

 For example, my folder structure is: